mixxxdj/manual/source/hardware/controllers/reloop_digital_jockey_2_interface_edition.rst

     Jog mode           Description
     ================== =============
     *Pitch bending*    Turn the wheel to temporarily increase or decrease the speed.
 This is the default mode while :hwlabel:`SEARCH` and :hwlabel:`SCRATCH` buttons are disabled.
     *Scratch*          Touch the top of the wheel and turn to scratch.
-This mode is enabled by pressing :hwlabel:`SCRATCH` *Search*           Turn the wheel to quickly move through the track.
-This mode is enabled by pressing :hwlabel:`SEARCH` *Library search*   Turn the wheel to quickly browse the tracks table.
+This mode is enabled by pressing :hwlabel:`SCRATCH`.
+    *Search*           Turn the wheel to quickly move through the track.
+This mode is enabled by pressing :hwlabel:`SEARCH`.
+    *FX dry/wet*       Turn the wheel for smooth control of the FX unit's dry/wet parameter.
+This mode is enabled by pressing :hwlabel:`FX DRY/WET`.
+    *Library search*   Turn the wheel to quickly browse the tracks table.
 This **extra mode** is enabled by pressing **any of the two** :hwlabel:`SHIFT` buttons and is indicated by flashing all jog wheel mode LEDs.
     ================== =============